raylsnetwork/Enygma/README.md

 # Enygma
 At Rayls, we have created a new suite of privacy protocols, which we call Enygma.
-There are three variants:
+There are four variants:

 * [Enygma Institutional Payments](./enygma_payments) (Account-based)
 * [Enygma Retail Payments](./enygma_retail_payments) (UTXO-based)